mitotic/graphterm/docs/virtual-setup.rst

 - Students can collaborate by accessing each others terminals and using a rudimentary *chat* feature

+- :doc:`progressive` can be used to provide scaffolding for teaching students to write complex programs

 - The instructor can monitor students' work while it is in progress and comment on it using *chat*

 A companion section provides information on :doc:`virtual-lab` after